ucpu/cage/README.md

 Strategy games focused 3D game engine.
-It started as a hobby/learning project, but has become quite feature rich and has matured over the years.
+It started as a hobby/learning project, but has become fairly feature rich and mature over the years.

 # Examples